vmware-archive/cbapi/server_apis/README.md

 ##### Configuring the Carbon Black server to export raw endpoint events

-The Carbon Black server can be configured to export some or all raw endpoint events by modifying cb.conf, typically found in `/etc/cb/cb.conf`.
+The Carbon Black server can be configured to export some or all raw endpoint events by modifying cb.conf, found at `/etc/cb/cb.conf`.

 In particular, the following configuration option: